phrazzld/scry-ios/README.md

 - If you encounter code signing issues, ensure your Apple Developer Team ID is correctly set in `Config/DeveloperSpecific.xcconfig`.
 - If Xcode doesn't recognize your device, try restarting both Xcode and your device.
 - After making changes to any `.xcconfig` file or `project.yml`, run `xcodegen generate` again to update the Xcode project.
+- If using a different Xcode version than specified in `.xcode-version`, consider:
+  - Installing the required version via the App Store or Apple Developer portal
+  - Using `xcenv` to automatically switch to the correct version: `brew install xcenv && xcenv install`
+  - Setting the Xcode version manually: `sudo xcode-select -s /Applications/Xcode-16.3.app`